 Where do children face hunger crises?

 Regions experiencing conflict, insect plagues, drought and other climate-related crises tend to be most impacted by food insecurity and hunger.
-East Africa, Africa’s Sahel region and Afghanistan are all currently grappling with the world’s most severe hunger crises.
+East Africa, Africa’s Sahel region and Afghanistan are all currently grappling with some of the world’s most severe hunger crises.

 In some areas of East Africa, the demand for humanitarian aid is higher than the supply.
 The result is a large and growing number of children at risk of starvation.
-Somalia, Ethiopia and Kenya alone report seven million children currently on the verge of starvation.
-A similar crisis troubles Africa’s Sahel region, where the number of people in need of emergency food assistance has risen from seven million in 2015 to over 30 million in 2022.
+Somalia, Ethiopia and Kenya alone report over seven million children currently on the verge of starvation.
+In Somalia, half of all children are experiencing acute malnutrition.

-Photo: Patrick Meinhardt for the IRC
+Photo: Oriane Zerah for the IRC

 Are famines natural disasters?